tyre/llamaindex-pinecone/README.md

 - `errors`: an array of errors that occurred during upsert

 For most cases, `upsertedNodeCount` and `upsertedVectorCount` will be the same.
 See  the "Automatic Embedding Splitting" section below for the option to split nodes across multiple vectors.

+#### Passing duplicate vectors

+Note that the passing duplicate nodes—those with identical node ids—and embeddings will only create one vector in Pinecone, but the response will count both.
+The returned array will return the nodeId twice.

 #### Automatic Embedding Splitting